RyanSultanem/Catan/README.md

 This is a personal project designed for practicing code architecture for game logic using modern **C++**.

-The content of this project is directly related to the famous board game Catan (https://www.catan.com/).
+The content of this project is directly related to the famous board game [Catan](https://www.catan.com/).

 The solution is divided into several projects: